2026 Wisconsin Supreme Court election: Background

-The Wisconsin Supreme Court tipped from a 4-3 conservative majority to a 4-3 liberal majority due to the 2023 Wisconsin Supreme Court election, which at that time was the most expensive judicial election in history.
-The liberals retained their 4-3 majority in the 2025 Wisconsin Supreme Court election, when that race became the most expensive judicial election in history.
-The incumbent in 2026, Rebecca Bradley, is a member of the conservative minority, and therefore the outcome of the election will not change the court's controlling ideology.
+The Wisconsin Supreme Court tipped from a 4-3 conservative majority to a 4-3 liberal majority due to the 2023 election, which at that time was the most expensive judicial election in history.
+The liberals retained their 4-3 majority in the 2025 election, when that race became the most expensive judicial election in history.
+The incumbent in 2026, Rebecca Bradley, is a member of the conservative minority, and therefore the outcome of the election would not change the court's ideological majority in any case.

-Bradley initially announced in April 2025 that she would run for re-election in 2026.
-Political observers, however, noticed that she was not engaged in any fundraising activity for a re-election campaign; she ultimately announced on August 29, 2025, that she was withdrawing from the race.
+Bradley initially announced in April 2025 that she would run for reelection.
+Political observers, however, noticed that she was not engaged in any fund-raising activity for a reelection campaign, and on August 29, 2025, she announced she was withdrawing from the race.